hkniberg/ainutshell/1-main/070-model-types.md

 This isn't clip art.
 Each image is uniquely generated from scratch.

 For example here are four variants of the same ugly cat, with different facial expressions.
+The labels are my interpretation...

 ![](../.gitbook/assets/070-ugly-cat-x4.png)